ilkp/IlkanPelimoottori/README.md

 ---

 ## core
-Go to core project properties and select all configurations and all platforms
+Go to core project properties and select all configurations and all platforms and set:

-Set:

   ### Configuration Properties